cmayrhofer/Statistical-Rethinking-Exercise-Solutions/README.md

 ourselves familiarised with Pyro was also the main intention behind working out all these examples explicitly.

 ## Solutions

+The solutions for each chapter are provided in one jupyter notebook which can be found here:

 * [Solutions Chapter 2](<notebooks/Practice Chapter 2.ipynb>)
 * ...

+## Getting started

+To have a working environment to run the code provided in this repository, please use our docker file and docker compose file.
+For instance, to obtain a jupyter server including a working python kernel, please run

+    $docker-compose up devboxjupyter

+and follow the link provided in the shell.